JenyMzo/talks_register/README.md

-# API REST for talk proposal on MedellínJS
+# API REST for talk proposal in MedellínJS

 ## Prerequisites